waylad/moonwar/README.md

 Note the clever play on word here : EOS means End Of Space but also the blockchain the game is running on!

-Note also that we chose Trust EVM on EOS for its speed and affordable gas price, but the game could be deployed on any EVM compatible blockchain.
+The game could be deployed on any EVM compatible blockchain but we chose Trust EVM for its speed and affordable gas price.

 ## About the game